Philip Levine (politician): 2018 gubernatorial candidacy

 Levine ran for the Democratic nomination for Governor of Florida in the 2018 election but lost in a crowded primary field.
 His gubernatorial platform included environmentalism, living wages, better public schools, gun safety policies and social equality; he was endorsed by the Miami Herald.
 He finished third behind eventual nominee, Tallahassee Mayor Andrew Gillum, and former U.S. Representative Gwen Graham.
 In the four-person primary held on August 28, Gillum won with 34.3% of the vote.
 Levine came in third with 20.3% of the vote.
 Levine spent $29 million of his own money in the race.
 The money spent was reportedly about one-fifth of his total net worth.

 Philanthropy

 Levine serves on the board of directors for Best Buddies International, the Miami-based nonprofit organization that creates opportunities for people with developmental disabilities.
 In the aftermath of Hurricane Maria in September 2017, he personally chartered a plane to deliver emergency relief supplies to Puerto Rico.

+Connection to Jeffrey Epstein

+Upon the release of the Epstein files, Levine's connection to Epstein was revealed to be closer than he previously admitted.
+In June 2026, after Sarah Kellen, a close aide to Epstein, accused Levine of sexual abuse during a testimony to the House oversight committee, a letter was sent to the Justice Department to investigate.